neelxie/neelxie/README.md

 -->
 <!-- ![Software Engineer]() -->

 :wave: I am Derrick; curiosity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly on the web, since am a curious mind, reading and learning are like living to me.
 I love unconventional things.
-I write alot, rarely publish.
+I write a lot, rarely publish.

-💬 With more than 6 years of experience, I specialize in building accessible and responsive user-interfaces, APIs, and documentation using the latest technologies.
-My areas of expertise include medical research, cloud computing, and Logistics, as well as Academia/Education.
+💬 With more than 6 years of experience, I specialize in building accessible and responsive user interfaces, APIs, and documentation using the latest technologies.
+My areas of expertise include medical research, Cloud Computing, Artificial Intelligence, Logistics, and Agriculture, as well as Academia/Education.
 I have worked as a DevOPS engineer for Crane Cloud.

 🌱 I am also a mentor on 2 different platforms.
-I am curious and interested in the solutions that web3 can solve.

 🔭 Working on attaining mastery.